-- Connect the Resolve workstation to the LightSpace PC via a dedicated network cable.
+- Connect the Resolve workstation to the ColourSpace laptop via a network cable

-- In Resolve, swap to the Color menu , and using the top menu options navigate to Workspace/Monitor Calibration/LightSpace.
+- In Resolve, swap to the Color menu , and using the top menu options navigate to Workspace/Monitor Calibration/LightSpace(ColourSpace)

 (Make sure your timeline in Resolve is not empty...)